-The aim of SFG curriculum is to create a transformative educational experience that focuses on deep academic knowledge; problem solving; leadership, communication, and interpersonal skills; and personal health and well-being.
+The aim of SFG curriculum is to deliver an education that focuses on deep academic knowledge; problem solving; leadership, communication, and interpersonal skills; and personal health and well-being.

-We prepare diverse and competitive individuals for success in a global, interdependent society.
-Hence, our pupils leave us having developed into young adults who are:
+So our pupils can leave us having developed into young adults who are:

 - Proficient in reading, writing, oracy and maths;